 All children who are eligible for the pupil premium will be supported in developing their self-belief and confidence.
-Continue with a whole school focus on characteristics of learning, including the learning pit and a growth mindset.
-In addition, Heartsmart, to be integrated into the school behaviour policy as well as forming the basis of the PSHCE programme of study Evidence stemmed from reviews of the Early Years Foundation Stage curriculum and the importance of teachers developing an understanding of how their pupils learn.
+Continue with a whole school focus on characteristics of learning, including the learning pit and a growth mindset, alongside teaching the Heartsmart principles.
+Evidence stemmed from reviews of the Early Years Foundation Stage curriculum and the importance of teachers developing an understanding of how their pupils learn.
 We have considered this information, along with guidance from the DfE which states that 'Schools offer important opportunities to prevent mental health problems by promoting resilience.
 Providing pupils with inner resources that they can draw on as a buffer when negative or stressful things happen helps them to thrive even in the face of significant challenges.'
 In addition Emotional intelligence is, of course, important for good communication with others - and is therefore a gateway to better learning, friendships, academic success and employment.
 Skills such as these developed in our formative years at school often provide the foundation for future habits later on in life.
 We have also considered information from the Ofsted document 'Unknown children- destined for disadvantage' (July 2016), which acknowledges that achievement in English and maths 'is built on a child's understanding that everyone has something to say - ideas, views and opinions are what make us unique,' Discussions with children regarding their attitude towards their learning.
 Discussions with children about the learning pit and characteristics of learning.
 My Views completed with FSW.
 Monitoring of PSHCE teaching and learning.
 Evidence from Heartsmart behaviour table.
 Kathryn Magiera (HT) Jo Osborn (Curriculum Leader) Lisa Kenyon (PP Leader) Jackie Ellison (FSW) Lyndsey Westron (PSCHE Leader) On-going review of the impact of the initiatives implemented in school.
-Total bu dgeted cost See proposed spending document
+Total budgeted cost See proposed spending document